handwerk2016/summer-hackathon2025/README.md

 **Backend:**

-1. First of all install Python 3.10 - [Python Release Python 3.10.7 | Python.org](https://www.python.org/downloads/release/python-3107/) (I've been using 3.10.7)
+1. First of all install Python 3.10 - https://www.python.org/downloads/release/python-3107/ (I've been using 3.10.7)

 2. Go to backend